JLSB EndNote Style |

 .

-The authors can resubmit a revision via email (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) or online submission systems provided that they have checked "Revised" box and mentioned the article code (for example JLSB-1108) in the submission form.
-Manuscripts with significant results are typically reviewed and published at the highest priority.
+To submit a revision please click here, fill out the form, and mark "Revised", mention the article code (for example JLSB-1105), attach the revision (MS word) and continue submission.
 After review and editing the article, a final formatted proof is sent to the corresponding author once again to apply all suggested corrections during the article process.
 The editor who received the final revisions from the corresponding authors shall not be hold responsible for any mistakes shown in the final publication.
+Manuscripts with significant results are typically reviewed and published at the highest priority.

 Plagiarism

 There is an instant policy towards plagiarism (including self-plagiarism) in our journal.
-Manuscripts are screened for plagiarism by Docol©c and PlagScan, before or during publication, and if found they will be rejected at any stage of processing.
+Manuscripts are screened for plagiarism by iThenticate, before or during publication, and if found they will be rejected at any stage of processing.

 Declaration